In lieu of ads, this post contains affiliate links to relevant products that I recommend.

 There are loads of ways to use turmeric other than in curries.
 I’ve listed some recipes below, as well as links to other sites featuring tumeric-based recipe.
 For something quick and tasty I sometimes mix turmeric with best olive oil and salt and use it as a fabulously healthy and tasty dip or spread for good bread.
 What way do you like your turmeric?
 Do you use it as a remedy?
 If so, how?
 I would love to hear your suggestions and uses.

 Absolutely everything in this simple drink is good for us – the turmeric, the good local honey, cardamom, cinnamon, and pepper.
-Use whatever milk you like, but to keep cholesterol out of the picture, choose a calcium-fortified plant-based milk, such as almond or hemp.
+Use whatever milk you like, but if using plant milks choose one that is fortified with calcium.
 To your health!

 250ml (1 cup) milk of choice – I use unsweetened almond milk